Hadassa-Kurtzer/react-gh-pages/README.md

 ## Setup

-To run this project, download this project git clone install it locally using npm:
+To run this project, download this project git clone https://github.com/Hadassa-Kurtzer/react-gh-pages.git and install it locally using npm:

 ```
-$ cd ../lorem
+$ cd react-gh-pages
 $ npm install
 $ npm start
 ```